-Scott Requadt, JD, MBA, is currently a Managing Director at Clarus, a life sciences investment firm.
-Scott has over 15 years of operating and investment experience in the pharmaceutical industry.
+Scott Requadt, JD, MBA, is currently CEO of Regenerex, Inc., a privately-held cell therapy company.
+Scott was previously a Managing Director at Clarus (now Blackstone Life Sciences), where he sourced, led and managed investments spanning therapeutics, medtech and diagnostics.
+He remains a Venture Partner at Blackstone Life Sciences.
+Scott has over 17 years of operating and investment experience in the pharmaceutical industry.
 Prior to joining Clarus in 2005, Scott was Director, Business Development of TransForm Pharmaceuticals (acquired by J&J), and previously practiced for several years as an M&A attorney at the NYC-based law firm of Davis Polk & Wardwell.
 Before that, Scott was a law clerk for a senior judge at the Supreme Court of Canada.
 Scott holds a B.Com (Economics & Finance) from McGill University (First Class Honors), an LL.B from University of Toronto, and an MBA from Harvard Business School (Baker Scholar).
-Mr. Requadt has been involved in multiple Clarus investments spanning both therapeutics and medtech, including Intercept Pharmaceuticals (Nasdaq: ICPT) as well as several R&D risk-sharing collaborations with large pharma partners.
-Scott currently serves on the Boards of ESSA Pharmaceuticals (Nasdaq: EPIX), AvroBio, and Edev.
-He has previously been active on the Boards of TyRx (acquired by Medtronic), Catabasis (Nasdaq: CATB), Oxford Immunotec (Nasdaq: OXFD), Link Medicine (acquired by AstraZeneca), and Biolex Therapeutics.
+Scott currently also serves on the Board of ESSA Pharmaceuticals (Nasdaq: EPIX).
+He has previously been active on the Boards of Avrobio (Nasdaq: AVRO), Edev s.a.r.l, TyRx (acquired by Medtronic), Catabasis (Nasdaq: CATB), Oxford Immunotec (Nasdaq: OXFD), Link Medicine (acquired by AstraZeneca), and Biolex Therapeutics.

 Dr. De Wilde was Senior Vice President, Research & Development, at Sanofi Pasteur, the human vaccines division of Sanofi from 2001 until June 2013.
 In this position, he was responsible for managing approximately 1,500 employees and a broad portfolio of approximately 20 development projects.